shammur/spoken-adi-demo/README.md

 ### Gst-kaldi-nnet2-online Installation
 The DNN-based online decoder requires a newer GStreamer plugin that is not in the Kaldi codebase and has to be compiled seperately.
 It's available at https://github.com/alumae/gst-kaldi-nnet2-online.

-Clone it under and then change directory to the `src` directory under the cloned directory
+Clone it and then change directory to the `src` directory under the cloned directory
 ```bash
 git clone https://github.com/alumae/gst-kaldi-nnet2-online.git
 cd gst-kaldi-nnet2-online/src